korpiq/clj-httpd-rehearsal/doc/learned.md

 - Clojure functional style preference is confusing when dealing with actually transient things such as collections of network connections.

+### Done 3.
+Serve infinite stream of JSON

+- web sockets work with very simple javascript on latest Chrome, Safari, Firefox.
+- oops, todo: route messages through an agent (single thread) in clojure server to ensure equal order of messages to all clients.

+### Done 4.
+Allow clients to connect and disconnect at will

+- duh, this happens naturally when collecting initiated channels and handling their close events

 ### Next minimal goals

-3. Serve infinite stream of JSON
-4. Allow clients to connect and disconnect at will
 5. Support some resend-state request to send "full state"